dev

 Data can have CVSS

 vectors or scores.
-Don’t try to write your own CVSS score algorithm.
+Don’t write your own CVSS score algorithm.

 For parser, we rely on module cvss